FA-OS/framework/README.md

 ## 🌐  Learn More

-Visit the official website: www.fayos.org
+Visit the official website: www.yottadots.com
-Follow updates on LinkedIn: FAYOS on LinkedIn
+Follow updates on LinkedIn: YottaDots on LinkedIn

 ---